All spacecraft manufactured by "SPUTNIX" have successfully separated from the launch containers and are under control

 He also noted that each successful launch confirms the high level of competence of "SPUTNIX" specialists in the field of space technologies and strengthens the company's position in the space services market.

-SITRO-AIS spacecraft manufactured by "SPUTNIX" are designed for satellite monitoring of shipping in the World Ocean.
-The satellites are equipped with equipment for receiving and transmitting signals from the automatic identification system (AIS) from sea vessels to ground stations for monitoring and ensuring the safety of navigation, including along the Northern Sea Route.
-After all satellites have been tested in orbit, the Russian AIS constellation will almost double to 52 satellites.
+The SITRO-AIS spacecraft manufactured by "SPUTNIX" are designed for satellite monitoring of shipping in the World Ocean.
+The satellites are equipped with equipment for receiving and transmitting signals from the Automatic Identification System (AIS) from sea vessels to ground stations for monitoring and ensuring the safety of navigation, including along the Northern Sea Route.
+After all satellites have been tested in orbit, the Russian AIS group will expand almost twofold – to 52 satellites.

 Illustration provided by the press service of Sitronics Group